JaydevDA/FlappyBirdCPP---Project-3/README.md

 - When you press any key, the program will initiate and a bird will be drawn besides the left border of size(6x2) and 6 cells below the ceiling.

+## *Code Structure* 👷🏻

+- Include libraries ( also non- standard libraries like dos.h, windows.h and conio.h ).
+- Define or declare Global Variables.
+- Create functions.
+- apply all the functions in int main().